 Artifacts returned to traditional owners near Ingham by descendants of the first European settlers: abc.net.au/news/2024-03-16/indigenous-artefacts-cane-fields-traditional-owners-returned/103591436

-It’s believed a ward of Mackay hospital is being built near the site of the old ‘Kanaka hospital’ where countless Islander people died.
-A prominent historian and a South Sea Islander elder have called for the exploration of the building site to look for remains. abc.net.au/news/rural/2024-06-10/fears-missing-south-sea-islander-bodies-buried-at-hospital/103912808
+A ward of Mackay hospital was planned near the site of the old ‘Kanaka hospital’ where countless Islander people died.
+A prominent historian and a South Sea Islander elder called for the exploration of the building site in mid-2024 to look for remains but as of December 2024 none had been found. abc.net.au/news/2024-12-19/ancestral-remains-south-sea-islanders-mackay-base-hospital-qld/104718586

 Powerful art presenting an indigenous perspective on colonisation: an exhibition in Brisbane described and shown at peterhanley1.wordpress.com/2024/07/29/a-walk-on-the-light-side-the-powerful-and-beguiling-work-of-waanyi-artist-judy-watson/